-Advanced has extended its patient management system (Adastra) to help NHS patients through the current crisis by providing a sophisticated overspill/queuing system for patients calling NHS 111 to ensure the integrity of those channels.
+Advanced has extended its clinical patient management system (Adastra) to help NHS patients through the current crisis by providing a sophisticated overspill/queuing system for patients calling NHS 111 to ensure the integrity of those channels.

 Its software already handles 80% of NHS 111 calls in England.
 This extension to the service was commissioned, configured, tested and specific online training material was produced within 10 days.
 It has been configured to cope with many tens of thousands of enquiries a day and can potentially have up to 3,000 clinicians using the system at any one time.
 Advanced has been working with NHSX, NHS England and NHS Improvement to mobilise the additional clinical support needed to help patients and reduce pressure on the existing NHS 111 service.
 This extension will also enable the NHS network to be accessed clinicians working from home and by the retired clinicians who have been asked to return to the NHS to boost frontline services (source here).